 - Loss of smell or taste

 - Be courteous and respectful, you are protecting others.
-Western employees will be wearing face masks to create a welcoming and safe environment.
 This is one of the many layers in our health and safety protocols.

 - Ensure that face masks cover your nose, mouth, and chin and is worn at all times in buildings when around other people.